Chapter 18:

 My folks eventually asked me if I said anything untoward towards Caleb.
 Probably from sensing how far apart we selected to be.
 The version they eventually formulated was that I forced him to eat the spiciest chicken, so he had to retreat at a safe distance.

-I was the victim of this all chicken kerfuffle and emotional hurricane yet somehow I ended up being the labelled criminal.
+I was the victim of this all chicken kerfuffle and emotional hurricane yet somehow I ended up being labelled the criminal.

-Somewhere between grease-stained fingers and shared laughter, I realized something terrifying.
+I realized something terrifying.
 This wasn’t comfort anymore.
 This was attraction.

 And we both knew it.